howlowck/vscode-dev-container-tf-provider/README.md

 2. Edit `.gitmodules` with your forked `terraform-provider-azurerm` repo clone URL (ssh or https)
 3. Run `git submodule init`
 4. Run `git submodule update`
-5. You should know have content under the `terraform-provider-azurerm` folder
+5. You should now have content under the `terraform-provider-azurerm` folder

 ### 2. Set up Environment Variables